North Carolina Medical Malpractice Lawyers Serving the State

 Questions about Medical Malpractice

-Contact Us for AnswersYou Have A Limited Time To File A Claim For Medical Negligence In North Carolina
+Contact Us for AnswersYou Have a Limited Time to File a Claim for Medical Negligence In North Carolina

-Medical malpractice claims are governed by important time limits know as “Statutes of Limitation”, and if a lawsuit is not filed before the Statute of Limitation expires, the claim is forever barred.
+Medical malpractice claims are governed by important time limits known as “Statutes of Limitation”, and if a lawsuit is not filed before the Statute of Limitation expires, the claim is forever barred.
 The laws concerning Statutes of Limitation are very complicated in malpractice claims and can vary based on specifics of the individual claim.

-How Do I Know If I Have A Medical Malpractice Claim?
+How Do I Know If I Have a Medical Malpractice Claim?

 A doctor made a mistake and you’re unhappy about it.
 Can you sue?
 That depends on whether the four elements of a medical malpractice claim can be established.
 They are: